Denoising and Multilinear Projected-Estimation of High-Dimensional Matrix-Variate Factor Time Series: Introduction

 \section{Introduction}

 Large data sets are widely accessible nowadays.
-In many applications, the data consist of many variables observed over time and form naturally a high-dimensional time series.
+In many applications, the data consists of many variables observed over time and form naturally a high-dimensional time series.
 For example, the returns of a large number of assets can be treated as a high-dimensional vector time series and play an important role in asset pricing, portfolio allocation, and risk management.
 Large panel time series data are also commonplace in economic, biological, and environmental studies; see, for instance, multiple macroeconomic variables of many countries and air pollution indexes from many monitoring stations.
-To analyze those large and high-dimensional data sets, various dimension reduction methods have been proposed and extensively studied in the literature.
+To analyse those large and high-dimensional data sets, various dimension reduction methods have been proposed and extensively studied in the literature.
 Examples include the canonical correlation analysis (CCA) of \cite{BoxTiao_1977}, the principal component analysis (PCA) of \cite{StockWatson_2002}, and the scalar component model of \cite{TiaoTsay_1989}.
-The factor model approach can be found in \cite{BaiNg_Econometrica_2002}, \cite{StockWatson_2005}, \cite{forni2000,forni2005}, \cite{panyao2008}, \cite{LamYaoBathia_Biometrika_2011}, \cite{lamyao2012}, \cite{gaotsay2018a,gaotsay2020a,gaotsay2018b,gaotsay2021,gaotsay2021c}, among others.
-With advances in data collection and processing, the aforementioned vector time series methods may become inadequate.
-In particular, many large-scale time series data are naturally represented not as a list or table of numbers, but as a multi-indexed array, or tensor.
-An approach to analyzing tensor-variate time series in the literature is to arrange the data into a high-dimensional vector time series, but such approach overlooks the tensor structure of the data and often employs a large number of parameters in estimation as pointed out in \cite{werner2008}.
+The factor model approach can be found in \cite{BaiNg_Econometrica_2002}, \cite{StockWatson_2005}, \cite{forni2000,forni2005}, \cite{panyao2008}, \cite{LamYaoBathia_Biometrika_2011}, \cite{lamyao2012}, \cite{gaotsay2018a,gaotsay2020a,gaotsay2018b,gaotsay2021,gaotsay2021c}, among others. {The aforementioned vector time series methods may become inadequate, because many current large-scale time series data are naturally represented not as a list or table of numbers, but as a multi-indexed array or tensor.} An approach to analysing tensor-variate time series in the literature is to arrange the data into a high-dimensional vector time series, but such an approach overlooks the tensor structure of the data and often employs a large number of parameters in estimation as pointed out in \cite{werner2008}.